arjun-arihant/Win11ExplorerFix/README.md

 - Rebooting your system
 - Logging out and logging back in

+Additionally, on some systems, using this script may result in the temporary disabling of the navigation bar in File Explorer.
+If you experience this issue, you can deactivate the script by:

+1. Right-clicking on the system tray icon for AutoHotKey.
+2. Selecting "Exit" from the context menu.

+or if the AutoHotKey icon is not present simply restart the pc.

+Only consider making this script launch on startup after you have confirmed it does not have any adverse effects on your system.

 ## Making the Effect Permanent

 To make the effect of this script more permanent, you can add it to your system's startup programs: